 We visited Château Frontenac from the outside, strolled along Dufferin Terrace, and admired views of the St. Lawrence River.
 The city’s European influence, evident in both language and architecture, made it a fitting finale to our Canadian adventure.

-3. Travelling in Canada
+Travelling in (Eastern) Canada

 We chose to explore Canada mainly by public transport, which turned out to be both convenient and enjoyable.
 We travelled by train from Toronto to Gananoque and then onwards to Ottawa, before continuing by train from Ottawa to Montreal.